Chapter 1: No jewel of mankind would ever make me

 “You will have plenty of time to advise the le—Lady Marian later.”
 The Sheriff clasped his hands together, his jeweled tooth winking in the light.
 “But first thing’s first, hmm?”

-Her small surge of pride ebbed as Guy's countenance chilled.
+All hope dissipated as Guy's countenance chilled.
 Its angles sharpened again as he sneered himself into compliance.

 Not giving a fig who saw it, Marian downed her last mouthfuls of wine.
 One day she would tell Gisborne what a feckless coward he was.